Andre Talbot

 Andre Talbot (born May 3, 1978) is a former professional wide receiver and slotback who played gridiron football in the Canadian Football League.
 Talbot played his first nine seasons in the CFL with the Toronto Argonauts and his tenth season with the Edmonton Eskimos.

 Football career

 Talbot played high school football at Monsignor Paul Dwyer Catholic High School in Oshawa.
 He later played university football at Wilfrid Laurier University where he was a two time All-Canadian and was drafted by the Toronto Argonauts in 2001.
 On February 10, 2010, Talbot was traded from the Argonauts to the Eskimos along with receiver Brad Smith in exchange for defensive tackle Eric Taylor.

 On March 31, 2011, Talbot announced his retirement from the CFL.

 Personal life

 Talbot was born in Toronto, Ontario.
 When he was five years old, his family moved to Woodstock, Ontario.
 Seven years later, Talbot's family moved to Oshawa, Ontario.
-Talbot also performs as a lead singer for a rock band called "The Street Fever".
+Talbot also performed as lead singer for a rock band called "The Street Fever".

 After his retirement from football, Talbot became a yoga instructor and is currently a co-owner of a yoga studio in Toronto called "Spirit Loft".